jessiesunpsych/personal-website/content/research/socialinteractions/index.md

 ---
 title: Social Interactions and Well-Being
 summary: What kinds of social interactions matter for well-being?
-Do some kinds of social interactions matter more for some people?
 tags:
 #- Morality
 date: ""